Obarun/66/README.md

 * [ ] Hacking s6-supervise

   Hack the s6-supervise program to include support for a `[Reload]` section, handling tasks before executing the service and managing jobs events.

+* [x] Provide capabilities management

+  Implementation of `CapsBound` and `CapsAmbient` to manage bounding set and Ambient capabilities respectively.

+* [ ] Provide namespace management

+  Implementation of a new `[Namespace]` section to control build and control sandboxing.

+* [ ] Provice cgroups management

+  Ability to configure and control cgroups of the process and sub-process.